zfmath/TRPCA-with-randomized-sampling-techniques/README.md

 # TRPCA-with-randomized-sampling-techniques
-A test code for TRPCA with randomized sampling techniques
+A test code for TRPCA with randomized sampling techniques.